jamie120/ms4-wild-mile/testing.md

 ### User Story 6

-### As a site visitor: Easily login or logout of the site
+### As a site visitor: Easily login or log out of the site

 * In the top-nav element, a my_account icon is displayed.
-When clicked a dropdown will display a link to login or to logout.
+When clicked a dropdown will display a link to login or to log out.

 ### User Story 7

 ### As a site visitor: Easily recover my password in case I forget it

-* On the sign in page a 'forgot password' link will direct the user to input their registered email address, associated with their user account.
+* On the sign-in page a 'forgot password' link will direct the user to input their registered email address, associated with their user account.
 A link will be emailed to the user to reset their password.

 ### User Story 8